colejarczyk/doc/run_command_inside_docker.rst

-Run command inside docker container
+Run a command inside docker container
 ===================================

-Simplest way to run command inside container is to execute:
+The simplest way to run a command inside a container is to execute:

-  docker-compose exec open_loyalty_backend bash
+  docker-compose exec -it open_loyalty_backend bash

-This will bring you container bash shell where you will be able to execute any command needed.
+This will bring up a container bash shell where you will be able to execute any command needed.

-Just make sure that you are in correct directory (`/var/www/ol/backend`)
+Just make sure that you are in the correct directory (`/var/www/openloyalty`)

 and now feel free to execute composer install, phing setup or any other command.